 About

-Terrell Villiers (they/them) is a multidisciplinary visual artist, designer, and producer based in Brooklyn, New York.
-Internationally recognized for their vivid, neo-futuristic illustrations, Villiers explores the complexities of identity through themes of community, resistance, grief, and spiritual awakening.
-Their work invites audiences into layered, fantastical narratives—cycles and illusions that must be unraveled in the pursuit of authenticity and liberation.
+Terrell Villiers (they/them) is a multidisciplinary visual artist, animator, designer, and producer.
+Internationally recognized for their vivid, neo-futuristic queer cartoons, Villiers explores the complexities of identity through themes of community, resistance, grief, and spiritual awakening.
+Their work invites audiences into layered, fantastical narratives, cycles and illusions that must be unraveled in the pursuit of authenticity and liberation.

-Villiers has been commissioned, featured, or exhibited by global brands and institutions including Gucci, Apple, Prada, HBO Max, Loro Piana, PAPER, Kanon, Red Stripe, and Cromwell Place, and has appeared in publications such as Vogue Italia, Frieze, Creative Review, Cultured Magazine, It’s Nice That, BULLY, The Face, WePresent, and Kaleidoscope.
-They have participated in residencies at Anderson Ranch Arts Center—Aspen, Colorado and Villa Lena—Tuscany, Italy and spoken on panels including PRIZM Art Fair Miami’s ‘Black Freedom & The Queer Community’.
+Villiers has been commissioned, featured, or exhibited by global brands and institutions including Gucci, Apple, Prada, HBO Max, Loro Piana, Oolite Arts, PAPER, Kanon: K21, Red Stripe, Times Square Arts, and Cromwell Place, and has appeared in publications such as Vogue Italia, Frieze, Creative Review, Cultured Magazine, It’s Nice That, BULLY, The Face, WePresent, and Kaleidoscope.

-Through illustration, comics, animation, and visual design, Villiers offers an evolving archive—one that expands the visual language of liberation, ensures the preservation of queer Black futures, and dares to imagine worlds where we not only survive, but thrive.
+Through illustration, animation, and visual design, Villiers offers an evolving archive: one that expands the visual language of liberation, ensures the preservation of queer Black futures, and dares to imagine worlds where we not only survive, but thrive.

 Curriculum Vitae located HERE